 Surgical Procedure:

-• An intravenous catheter will be placed prior to standing surgery in most horses.
+• An intravenous catheter will be routinely placed prior to standing surgery in most horses.
 This generally involves clipping a small area on the neck.
-Please let us know if you do not consent to clipping the neck.
+Please let us know if you do not consent to us clipping (placing a catheter without clipping can pose a small risk of complication).

-• Standing surgery also often requires additional ‘nerve blocks’ so your horse does not feel any pain during the surgical procedure.
-This may result in additional clipped patches near the operated area.
+• Standing surgery is general performed with the horse sedated and with the area being operated on anaesthetised using 'nerve blocks' so your horse does not feel any pain during the surgical procedure.
+This may results in additional clipped patches near teh operated area.

-• Recovery from sedation can take 1 - 3 hours, depending on the animal and length of the procedure.
-For as long as your horse looks slightly sleepy, food and water should be withheld because proper function of the swallowing reflexs is impaired whist sedation lasts and the horse would be at risk of choke (oesophogeal obstruction).
+• Recovery from sedation can take 1 - 3 hours (longer for certain procedured).
+For as long as your horse looks slightly sleepy, food and water should be withheld until your horse has fully recovered from teh sedation.
+Proper function of the swallowing reflexs is impaired whist sedation lasts and the horse would be at risk of choke (oesophogeal obstruction).

-• Horses should only be transported, once fully recovered from sedatives and only after our veterinary team has given you permission to do so.
-Some horses undergoing standing surgery will stay in the clinic overnight but some may be discharged the same day.
+• Horses should only be transported, once fully recovered from sedatives and only after our veterinary team has advised it is safe to do so.
+Some horses undergoing standing surgery will stay in the clinic overnight but most will be discharged the same day.